 “As you can imagine, the business was massively affected by the Covid pandemic, putting it in a very precarious position.
 Prior to the pandemic, the business had a regular turnover of £20m to £24m with an operating margin of about 10% or 11%.”

 What was interesting, however, is that when we did a full review of all the figures, “in the past six years before Covid, it actually hadn’t made any money at all.
 The only reason it was alive was because it made money on deposit, which is when customers pay for the holidays and the company makes interest from that deposit.”

 Why would the tour operator make money on the interest of the deposit rather than the sale?

-The way the travel industry works is that, “you take a booking from a customer, 70% of the money has to go into escrow and we can’t access it until the customer has returned from holiday.
+The way the travel industry works now (under new rules from CAA for granting ATOL licences) is that, “when you take a booking from a customer, 70% of the money has to go into escrow and we can’t access it until the customer has returned from holiday.
 Not gone on holiday but returned.”

-“Hence, when Covid came around and they ran out of reserves, they needed someone like us to acquire the company, and apply new business methodologies, system processes, and the limited liability partnership model.”
+“Hence, when Covid came around and they ran out of, already meagre, reserves, they needed someone like us to acquire the company, and apply new business methodologies, system processes, and the limited liability partnership model.”

 Was it difficult to get the accountants to adjust to this shift?

 “Given how the industry operates, where when you make a sale is not when you record it, I thought it would be best to switch the current provider and go with industry specialists.
 I had no reason to believe that the existing accountants and auditors weren’t good but just because of the earlier outlined oddities of the industry, I thought this was the better option.”

 It does seem like a complicated way to record business sales, what was your experience finding accountants and auditors?